bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 Firstly, we must **retrieve the depth value** for the current pixel we are computing for.
 This can be simply done by sampling the depth map with the interpolated UVs for the current pixel.

->The depth values and depth maps we talk about here are not to be confused with the depth values and depth maps associated with the depth buffer!
+>The depth values and depth maps we talk about here are not to be confused with the depth values and depth maps associated with the **depth buffer**!
 {: .prompt-warning}

 ```hlsl